What is Cornelia de Lange syndrome?

 - small hands and feet, partial joining of the second and third toes, and a fifth finger that curves inward

 Children with Cornelia de Lange syndrome can have:

-- mild to profound intellectual disability
+- moderate to severe intellectual disability.

 - delayed development